web-ho/HuBMAP-Hacking-the-Human-Vasculature/README.md

 # About Repo:

 In this repo I have shared my approach to train a model that detects and segments instances of microvascular structures on a given human kidney tissue slides.
-You can read more about the problem and data <a href="https://www.kaggle.com/competitions/hubmap-hacking-the-human-vasculature/overview">here</a>.
+You can read more about the problem and data here <a href="https://www.kaggle.com/competitions/hubmap-hacking-the-human-vasculature/overview">LINK</a>.

 # Data Description:

-The solution that got me my first bronze is simple.
+The solution that got me my first bronze on kaggle.

 As described on the competition site-
 The data comprises tiles extracted from five Whole Slide Images (WSI) split into two datasets.
 Tiles from Dataset 1 have annotations that have been expert reviewed.
 Dataset 2 comprises the remaining tiles from these same WSIs and contain sparse annotations that have not been expert reviewed.